dynamsoft-docs/capture-vision-docs/enums/core/corner-type.md

    CT_T_INTERSECTED = 1,
    /* The sides of the corner is cross-intersected. */ CT_CROSS_INTERSECTED = 2,
-   /* The sides are not intersected but they definitly make up a corner. */ CT_NOT_INTERSECTED = 3,
+   /* The sides are not intersected but they definitely make up a corner. */ CT_NOT_INTERSECTED = 3,
 } CornerType;
 ```